Let integrity and uprightness preserve me, for I wait for you. Psalm 25:21

 15 Now therefore don’t let Hezekiah deceive you, nor persuade you in this way.
 Don’t believe him, for no god of any nation or kingdom was able to deliver his people out of my hand, and out of the hand of my fathers.
 How much less will your god deliver you out of my hand?”

 16 His servants spoke yet more against the Lord God, and against his servant Hezekiah.
 17 He also wrote letters insulting the Lord, the God of Israel, and speaking against him, saying, “As the gods of the nations of the lands, which have not delivered their people from my hand, so shall the God of Hezekiah not deliver his people from my hand.”

-18 They called out with a loud voice in the Jews’ language to the people of Jerusalem who were on the wall, to frighten them, and to trouble them, that they might take the city.
+18 The Assyrians called out with a loud voice in Hebrew to the people of Jerusalem who were on the wall, to frighten them, and to trouble them, that they might take the city.
 19 They spoke of the God of Jerusalem as of the gods of the peoples of the earth, which are the work of men’s hands.